You may realize that balance board workouts can offer you impressive benefits but what are some balance board exercises you can do?

 Keep in mind that the goal of balance boards is challenging your balance.
 This can also be a potential downside.
 Be careful when using a balance board, especially with some of the more advanced exercises, and consider seeking help from an expert.

-If needed you can start with the support of a chair, wall, person, or any other stable object and build up from there.
+If needed you can start with the support of a chair, wall, person, any other stable object, or start with other balance training equipment options, and build up from there.
 Also make sure your balance board stands on a non-slippery surface.

 That being said here are 10 balance board exercises for everyone from beginners to people with a lot of balance training experience.
 You can start with these examples and think of new ones yourself.